-Note 7 - Financial Condition
+Note 4-Financial Condition

-In October 2001, the Company and its primary lender amended an existing credit agreement to reduce maximum borrowings under the existing credit agreement, increase the existing rate, provide new debt covenant restrictions and waive default rights and remedies through the date of the amended agreement.
+In October 2001, the Company and its primary lender amended an existing credit agreement to reduce maximum borrowings under the existing credit agreement, increase the existing interest rate, provide new debt covenant restrictions and waive default rights and remedies through the date of the amended agreement.

-Under the amended agreement, maximum borrowings under the working capital line of credit were reduced to \$2.5 million.
-The annual interest rate, for both the working capital line of credit and an existing term note, was increased to prime plus 3.5%.
+Under the amended agreement, maximum borrowings under the working capital line of credit were reduced from \$7.0 million to \$2.5 million.
+The annual interest rate, for both the working capital line of credit and an existing term note, was increased from prime plus 0.5% to prime plus 3.5%.
 The term note is to be repaid in monthly installments of \$26,700 plus interest.
 The amended agreement expires on July 1, 2002, and all outstanding amounts are due and payable upon expiration of the amended credit agreement.
 Borrowings under the amended agreement are collateralized by the Company's accounts receivable, inventory, certain equipment and real estate.

-As of December 31, 2001, amounts outstanding under the line of credit and the term note were \$1.514 million and \$1.280 million, respectively.
+As of March 31, 2002, amounts outstanding under the line of credit and the term note were \$1.3 million and \$575,000, respectively.
 The Company expects the line of credit and term note to be refinanced in the normal course of business.
-As of December 31, 2001, the Company was in compliance with all financial covenant provisions of the amended agreement
+As of March 31, 2002, the Company was in compliance with all financial covenant provisions of the amended agreement.

 On November 9, 1999, the Company entered into a term note agreement for \$2.5 million, secured by equipment, at an annual interest rate of 9.2%.
-The note has a five-year term that provides for principal and interest payable in monthly installments of \$52,000.
-As of December 31, 2001 the outstanding amount is \$1.595 million.
+The note has a five-year term that provides for monthly principal and interest payments of \$52,000.
+As of March 31, 2002 the outstanding amount is \$1.48 million.

 On May 2, 1996, the Company entered into a term note agreement for \$1.1 million, secured by a building, at an annual interest rate of 8.25%.
 The note is due in June 2011 and provides for principal and interest payable in monthly installments of \$10,800.
-As of December 31, 2001 the outstanding amount is \$843,000.
+As of March 31, 2002 the outstanding amount is \$828,000.

-NAIE has a line of credit agreement permitting borrowings up to CHF 1.0 million, or approximately \$598,000 at December 31, 2001, at an annual interest rate of 5.5%.
+NAIE has a line of credit agreement permitting borrowings up to CHF 500,000, or approximately \$297,000 at March 31, 2002, at an annual interest rate of 5.5%.
 The line of credit requires minimum annual principal payments of CHF 250,000, or \$150,000, due annually on December 31; management expects this line to be renewed in the normal course of business.
 The agreement contains no financial covenants.
-As of December 31, 2001, the Company has converted approximately \$179,000 of amounts previously borrowed under the line of credit, into various unsecured term notes with maturities from six to twelve months at interest rates ranging from 5.0% to 6.0%.
-The amount outstanding under the line of credit was approximately \$34,000 as of December 31, 2001.
+The amount outstanding under the line of credit was approximately \$3,000 as of March, 31, 2002.

 In March 2001, NAIE entered into a capital lease arrangement with a bank for CHF 182,000, or approximately \$108,000.
 The lease provides for monthly payments of approximately \$3,000 over its thirty six (36) month term.
 Proceeds were used to finance capital equipment purchased.
-Total future minimum payments, net of amounts representing interest, due on this obligation at December 31, 2001, was \$83,000.
+Total future minimum payments, net of amounts representing interest, due on this obligation at March 31, 2002, was \$73,000.

-Note 8 - Contingencies
+Note 5-Contingencies